micromaomao/blog/content/linux-ick/en.md

 - [CS 134 OS—5.7 Paging on x86](https://www.youtube.com/watch?v=dn55T2q63RU&t=11s) covers the page table structure itself.
 Note that in this video, the lecturer is talking about how this is on 32 bit, hence only 2 levels of indirections.
 On x86_64, there are 4 levels of paging, but the fundamental idea is the same.
 - [CS 134 OS—7 Paging HW: Copy-On-Write Fork](https://www.youtube.com/watch?v=ViUwLytKzTY) is especially useful for our purpose.
 It discusses how an OS can use write protected pages to implement _copy-on-write_ memory (used when forking a process).

-However, don't be alarmed by this &ndash; understanding how page tables work helps, but we won't need to do any manual manipulation to these tables!
+However, don't be alarmed by this &ndash; understanding how page tables work helps, but we won't need to do any manual manipulation to these tables.
 Let's start by looking at how Linux manages a process's memory.

 There are multiple ways we could go about this &ndash; one thing we can do is to follow what happens on a `fork`, and try to replicate that (but only the memory part).
 We can again use the [fork-test.c](fork-test.c) program for this.